yuxing26liu/cse15l-lab-reports/lab-report-1.md

 (base) yuxing@hoshis-MacBook-Pro ~ % cd
 (base) yuxing@hoshis-MacBook-Pro ~ %
 ```
 *Defination of cd : Change Directory.
-Used to switch the current working directory to the given path*
+Used to switch the current working directory to the given path.* \br
 Absolute path: `/home/user`
 If use without arguments, cd default changes the directory to the user's home directory.
 It does not display any information.
 This output is not an error.